Heterogeneous-Reliability Memory: Exploiting Application-Level Memory Error Tolerance: Heterogeneous-Reliability Memory

-Using WebSearch as an example application, we evaluated and compared five design points (three baseline systems: Typical Server, Consumer PC, and Less-Tested, and two heterogeneous-reliability memory systems: Detect\&Recover and Detect\&Recover/L).
-Such comparison illustrates the inefficiencies of traditional homogeneous approaches to memory system reliability, as well as the benefits of heterogeneous-reliability memory system designs.
-Detect\&Recover uses parity in hardware to detect errors for the {\em private} memory region and responds by correcting them with a clean copy of data from disk in software (Par+R, parity and recovery), and uses neither error detection nor correction for the rest of its data.
-Detect\&Recover/L applies the same technique as Detect\&Recover does but uses less-thoroughly-tested memory throughout the entire system.
+\item {\bf \textit{Detect\&Recover} (\chI{HRM}):} Based on our observation that some memory regions are safer than others, we consider an HRM system design that, for the \textit{private} region, uses parity in hardware to detect errors and responds by correcting them with a clean copy of data from disk in software (Par+R, parity and recovery), and uses neither error detection nor correction for the rest of its data.